-One of the great ironies of small business financing is that the less money you need to borrow, the harder it is to get.
-If you’re seeking less than $50,000 in capital, a microloan could be right for you.
+One of the great ironies of small business financing is that the less money you need to borrow, the harder it can be to get.
+If you’re seeking less than $50,000 in capital, a microloan may be worth considering.

 What Is a Microloan?